Lacunary Spherical Maximal Operators on Hyperbolic Spaces: Introduction

-\begin{remark} Theorem \ref{thm: main} follows from the study of a large family of operators $\lbrace{\L^{\alpha}\mid\alpha\in\C, \Re\alpha>(1-n)/2}\rbrace$ satisfying $\L^{0}=\L$, see \eqref{ennn} for its definition in terms of Fourier multipliers and Theorem \ref{thm: main alpha} for its $L^p$-boundedness result.
-Compared to the previously known results on spherical maximal operators obtained in \cite{ElK80,CSWY24}, the lacunary maximal operators $\L^{\alpha}$ possesse broader $L^p$-boundedness, see Remark \ref{rmk: range}. \end{remark}
+Theorem \ref{thm: main} follows from the study of a large family of maximal operators $\lbrace{\L^{\alpha}\mid\alpha\in\C,\ \Re\alpha>(1-n)/2}\rbrace$ satisfying $\L^{0}=\L$, see \eqref{ennn} for its definition in terms of Fourier multipliers and Theorem \ref{thm: main alpha} for its $L^p$-boundedness result.
+Compared to the previously known results on spherical maximal operators obtained in \cite{ElK80,CSWY24}, the lacunary maximal operators $\L^{\alpha}$ possess broader $L^p$-boundedness, see Remark \ref{rmk: range}.

+Moreover, some of the main ingredients in the proof of Theorem \ref{thm: main}, such as the Kunze–Stein phenomenon, also hold on more general symmetric spaces of non-compact type.
+However, another key ingredient, namely the explicit expression for the corresponding Fourier multiplier, is currently available only in the hyperbolic setting.
+It would therefore be both interesting and meaningful to investigate whether the enlarged lacunary structure persists in greater generality, and to determine its sharp range in that setting.

 The organization of this paper is straightforward: after reviewing the analysis on hyperbolic spaces in Section \ref{Sec:2}, we establish the $L^p$-boundedness of the operators $\L^{\alpha}$ in Section \ref{Sec:3}.
 We decompose the operator $\L^{\alpha}$ into its \textit{local} and \textit{nonlocal} parts and establish their $L^p$-boundedness separately.
 The local part is handled using a Calder\'on-type argument from \cite{Cal79}, adapted to the hyperbolic space, while the nonlocal part relies on the Kunze-Stein phenomenon.
 In both cases, we make use of estimates for the multipliers associated with $\L^{\alpha}$.
 Throughout this paper, we use the notation $f \lesssim g$ for two positive functions to indicate that there exists a constant $C > 0$, which may depend on the parameters $\alpha$, $p$, or $n$ but is independent of the variables of both functions, such that $f \le C g$.